-If you are lucky enough to live in the Southern California area, you have an over abundance of mountains and hiking trails to fill your days every weekend all year long.
+When you are lucky enough to live in the Southern California area, hiking trails are usually at your backdoor.
+There’s an over abundance of mountains and hiking trails to fill your days every weekend all year long.
 If you are on travel or a visitor, then you are in for an adventurous treat.
-What a privilege it is to have access to places like Iron Mountain, Mt.
-Woodson, Bernardo Mountain Trail Summit and Nighthawk Trail at your beck and call.
+What a privilege it is to have access to 4 great local hiking trails in San Diego!

 There are several activities to do in California as the climate and culture is conducive to so much activity even in your own back yard at times.
-Fortunately, in California, there are not really any bad days of weather, so you can basically go on an adventure anytime, any day of the year.
-I like to go on my hiking adventures on sunny warm days so that I can capture some of the best views and the brightest skies with my cameras.
+Fortunately, in California, there are no really bad days of weather, so you can basically go on an adventure anytime, any day of the year.
+I like to go on my hiking adventures on sunny warm days which provide me the opportunity to capture some of the best views.

 Here are some great hiking trails that are full of beauty and challenge, yet low to moderate level hiking for those who might be novice.